nfactorial/ngen_state_system/readme.md

 that the framework is preparing for execution.

 When the title's execution moves into a state where the game system is considered active, the IGameSystem::onActivate method will be invoked.
-At this point the game system may c
+At this point the game system may perform any final preparation before it begins processing, this typically takes the form of short term memory allocation, data initialization or event registration amongst other things.

 Whilst a game system is active within a title, its IGameSystem::onUpdate method will be invoked each frame, allowing the game system to perform any processing necessary.

-When the title's execution moves to a state where the game system is no-longer considered active, the IGameSystem::onDeactivate will be invoked.
-The game system object should take this opportunity to
+When the title's execution moves to a state where the game system will no-longer be considered active, the IGameSystem::onDeactivate will be invoked.
+The game system object should take this opportunity to reverse any setup it performed during the onActivate method.

-Finally, when the framework is being terminated and the state tree is being removed from memory, the IGameSystem::onDestroy method will be invoked.
+Finally, when the framework is being terminated and the state tree about to be removed from memory, the IGameSystem::onDestroy method will be invoked.
+Here the game system should free any resources allocated within its onInitialize method.

 The framework cannot move to the destruction phase until it has processed the deactivate phase.
 Thus an active game system will always have its IGameSystem::onDeactivate method invoked before its onDestroy method can be executed.

-If a game system is not active, its onDeactivate method will not be invoked.
+Similarly, a game system cannot enter its update phase without its onActivate method being invoked.
+The lifetime can be illustrated with the following tree

+    - onInitialize
+        - onActivate
+            - onUpdate
+        - onDeactivate
+    - onDestroy
+The framework guarantees that if a method in one column is invoked, its subsequent method will also be invoked at some point in the future.
+The framework does not guarantee that all columns will be visited.
+So it is not possible for a games system onInitialize method to be called without a subsequent call on onDestroy in the future.
+However it is possible for a systems onActivate to be invoked without a subsequent call to its onUpdate.

 Regardless of its active state, a game system will always have its onDestroy method invoked during termination of its parent state tree.